mikejoo/mikejoo.github.io/_posts/2022-05-02-Variational-Inference-1.md

 categories: [Bayesian, Variational Inference, VAE, Information Theory]
 ---

+In this post, I provide a brief introduction to variational inference and the evidence lower bound.

 # Problem

 Bayesian inference requires computing the posterior distribution of a random variable, given a set of observations.
 In the usual latent variable model setting with observed data: $$\mathbf{X} = \{ \mathbf{x}_i\}_{i=1}^{N}$$